BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

     linkStyle 87 stroke-width:2.0px
     linkStyle 88 stroke:green,stroke-width:2.0px
 ```
+A look at the contents of CryptFinger is worthy of some further discussions.
+The most important element may be its inclusion of what are essentially `rel=me` equivalencies.
+The CryptFinger server at cryptfinger.com claims that `carmen` at that site is equivalent to "admin@cryptfinger.com", "carmen@blockchaincommons.com", and "carmen@mycarmentsite.com"; with additional metadata it can even describe the alias "@carmen@mycarmentsite.com" with its Mastodon equivalence.
+Besides that, it can also offer the equivalence of powerful identifiers such as CIDs and public keys and powerful communication mechanisms, such as phone numbers.
+Finally, it can offer other informational tidbits such as what Carmen does and what she's published.
+If there's data about a person, CryptFinger can be structured to contain it, even if its multilevel data, such as Carmen's book _Zen and the Art of Cryptfinger Design_, which has also been translated.

+But structured data is just the start.
 More innovations will come as Carmen adds on privacy-preserving features from Gordian Envelope.

 ### #2: Carmen Makes CryptFinger Verifiable (Signatures)